juliakroger/defi-staking-app/README.md

 \*\*Note: make sure you have truffle installed -g

-Truffle compile:
+Compile truffle
 `truffle compile`

-Truffle compile contracts:
-`truffle migrate`
+Truffle compile contracts - This will generate the json contract file (at src/truffle_abis) `truffle migrate`